 Vanishing Realms: Rite of Steel

-Vanishing Realms is one of those games that you just instantly know, is built specifically for virtual reality.
-Vanishing Realms packs a very Diablo-like feel to its dark and dank fantasy realm, and fans of Blizzard’s “Sanctuary”, will definitely feel quite at home here.
+Vanishing Realms is one of those games that you just instantly know is built for VR.
+The game itself packs a very Diablo-like feel to its dark and dank fantasy realm, and fans of Blizzard’s “Sanctuary”, will definitely feel quite at home here.
 When you stand up tall and pick your fight against terrifying, life-sized monsters in heroic combat, you will feel just how realistic, a semi-cartoonish 3D game in virtual reality can be.
 Vanishing Realms features everything a good old hack-and-slash RPG would need – Mystical artifacts, ancient enemies, might and magic.

 Preta: Vendetta Rising